JoeOffenberg/Chef-RAagent/README.md

 RAagent Cookbook
 ================
-TODO: Installs RAAgent on Linux node
+Retrieves agent install from RA Server and installs RAAgent on Linux node

 Requirements